nrc/r4cppp/destructuring 2.md

-possible since there is less syntactic noise). `x` is a borrowed reference and there are strict rules for how a borrowed reference can be dereferenced, these interact with match expressions in surprising ways (at least surprising to me), especially when you a modifying an existing enum in a seemingly innocuous way and then the compiler explodes on a match somewhere.
+possible since there is less syntactic noise). `x` is a borrowed reference and there are strict rules for how a borrowed reference can be dereferenced, these interact with match expressions in surprising ways (at least surprising to me), especially when you are modifying an existing enum in a seemingly innocuous way and then the compiler explodes on a match somewhere.

 Before we get into the details of the match expression, lets recap Rust's rules